Glamour photography is something you’ve seen many times, but you probably didn’t know that’s what it was.

 - David Bailey – British photographer.
 His black and white headshots from the 1960s are unmistakably glamour photographs.
 But don’t think he got locked into an era, he’s very active in digital and smartphone photography even at his 82 years of age.

 - George Huller – He was the photographer of many famous Hollywood portraits.
-He mastered Rembrandt lighting, butterfly shadows, and many other techniques used even today for glamour photographs.
+He mastered Rembrandt lighting, butterfly lighting, and many other techniques used even today for glamour photographs.

 While glamour photography can stand alone, it needs skills and techniques from other types of photography.